silefort/silefort.github.io/content/Articles/Automate-your-docker-images-build-with-gitlab-ci.md

     $ docker exec docker-ci-dind systemctl start docker && docker run hello-world

-Finally, let's push our new image to docker hub so that it can be pulled.
-To do that you need an account on hub.docker.com
+Finally, let's push our new image to docker hub so that it can be pulled (To do that you need an account on hub.docker.com ).

     $ docker login -u <username>
     $ docker push silefort/docker-ci-dind:latest

-## 3/ Prepare your CI file
+# 3/ Prepare your CI file

 What we have right now is a working container that can be built, ran, tested and pushed to a registry, we just need to automate the process so that we don't have do to it manually everytime we change something

-Let's add a new .gitlab-ci.yml file to our Gitlab repo:
+Let's add a new `.gitlab-ci.yml` file to our Gitlab repo:

 	---
 	image: docker:19.03.1